 \section{DESIGN AND FABRICATION}

-In this section, we present the design of a scalable, 3D-printed soft robot featuring a tapered and flexible polymer backbone with rigid discs, shown in \cref{fig:flex_backbone}.
-We first describe the automated design process for the 3D-printed components, followed by the integrated electronics base housing, which enables tendon tension actuation and sensing via actuators and compression load cells.
+This section presents our design of a scalable, 3D-printed soft robot with a tapered, flexible polymer backbone and rigid discs, shown in \cref{fig:flex_backbone}.
+The automated design process for the 3D-printed components is discussed first, followed by the integrated electronics base housing, which provides tendon tension actuation and sensing through actuators and compression load cells.